 Over-diagnosis and over-treatment of Lyme disease is common due to its nonspecific symptoms, a lack of standardization of serologic tests, and difficulties in interpreting serologic test results.
-In particular, individuals with chronic fatigue syndrome or fibromyalgia are commonly misdiagnosed as possibly having Lyme disease and undergo inappropriate IV antibiotic therapy.
+In particular, individuals with chronic fatigue syndrome or fibromyalgia are commonly misdiagnosed as possibly having Lyme disease.

 The terms post-Lyme disease, late Lyme disease, post-treatment chronic Lyme disease, and chronic Lyme disease are intended to describe individuals who have had well-documented Lyme disease, have been treated with antibiotic therapy, and who have continued to be symptomatic.
 Following antibiotic treatment, some symptoms may persist, such as in Lyme arthritis.
 These symptoms may be related to various self-sustaining inflammatory mechanisms rather than persistent infection.
-Based on the available literature, the preferred terminology is late Lyme disease.
-However, there is no credible evidence to support the existence of continued or chronic infection of the spirochete B. burgdorferi organism itself.
+There is no credible evidence to support the existence of continued or chronic infection of the spirochete B. burgdorferi organism itself.

 This medical policy does not apply to BlueCare.
 Please refer to the BlueCare policy.